veebch/button/README.md

 ```
 # TO DO

-Get it to run from a config file.
-More flexibility.
+Get button assignments to run from a config file.

 # License